isomerpages/moe-kentridgesec/_direct-school-admission-2023/DSA Science, Technology, Engineering and Mathematics (Computational Thinking Skills).md

 <thead>
   <tr>
     <th class="tg-lm9i">Performance Tasks</th>
     <th class="tg-lm9i">1.
 Shortlisted applicants will be invited for an in-person trial.<br>2.
-The STEM (Computational Thinking Skills) trial will consist of the following:<br><br>Block-based Programming Assessment<br>Computational Thinking Skills Assessment<br>3.
+The STEM (Computational Thinking Skills) trial will consist of the following:<br><ul>
+			<li>Block-based Programming Assessment</li><li>Computational Thinking Skills Assessment</li></ul>3.
 Each applicant will be assessed by a panel of teachers with a set of rubrics.
 The set of assessment rubrics is the same for all applicants.</th>
   </tr>
 </thead>
 <tbody>